clyall/FormEmailer/README.md

 ### Variables in Email Template
 After intial installation, you may have notcied that the "Body" under the Email tab in Settings contains HTML and variables surrounded by "#"'s.
 When emails are generated, any text surrounded by #'s will be replaced by the field in the corresponding cell.
 For example, if your sheet containing form responses has two response fields ("Name" and "Age"), your email template should contain "#Name#" and "#Age#" anywhere you want to insert this value into the email

+### Including Formats in your Template
+If you would like to customize the format on your variables, you can use the following format:
+&#35;placeholder|FORMAT&#35;

+You may have noticed some of these formats included in the default "Body" template.
+Below are more documented cases of formatting

 ### Text Formatting
+All text formats start with the letter, "s" (for string)

 | Format | Short | Description | Example |
 | ------ | ----- | ----------- | ------- |
 | sUpper | sU | transform all text to uppercase | "Name" > "NAME" |
 | sDown | sD | transform all text to lowercase | "Name" > "name" |
 | sProper | sP | all first letters will be uppercase and other others lowercase | "mY NAmE" > "My Name" |
 ### Date Formatting
+The add-on uses a built-in utility to do the date formatting.
+For more acceptable formats, you can take a look [here](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html)

 | Format | Result |
 | ------ | ------ |
 | MM/dd/yy | 04/09/19 |